choraio/chora-docs/src/research/green-nft/overview.md

 ## Gravity Bridge

-What about the purchase of "eco credits" from outside the Cosmos ecosystem?
+What about the purchasing of "eco credits" from Ethereum?

-[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a blockchain bridge between the Cosmos ecosystem (Cosmos-based blockchains) and the Ethereum blockchain that supports the transfer of ERC20 assets originating on Ethereum to a Cosmos-based blockchain and back to Ethereum.
-The ability to transfer the equivelant of an ERC20 asset originating on a Cosmos-based blockchain to an ERC20 representation on Ethereum is currently in development.
-How might Gravity Bridge be expanded to support the purchasing of "eco credits"?
+[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a blockchain bridge between the Cosmos ecosystem and the Ethereum blockchain that supports the transfer of ERC20 tokens originating on Ethereum to a Cosmos-based blockchain and then back to Ethereum.
+The ability to transfer the equivelant of an ERC20 token originating on a Cosmos-based blockchain to an ERC20 token on Ethereum is currently in development.

-...
+How might Gravity Bridge be extended to support the purchasing of "eco credits"?

 ## Chora Chain

-In order to better understand communication between blockchains within the Cosmos ecosytem, we are currently experimenting with our own application specific blockchain called `chora-chain`, which is also built with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
-We are currently developing a custom `ecodex` module that will allow for the purchasing of "eco credits" minted on `regen-ledger` (or more specifically vouchers for locked "eco credits") from other Cosmos-based blockchains.
+In order to better understand communication between blockchains within the Cosmos ecosytem, we are currently experimenting with our own application specific blockchain called `chora-chain`, which is also being built with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).

-See [development](/development) for more information.
+We are currently working on a proof-of-concept for a custom `ecodex` module that will allow for the purchasing of "eco credits" (or more specifically vouchers for locked "eco credits") minted on `regen-ledger` from other Cosmos-based blockchains.

-...
+Please see [development](/development) for more information.